MohamadYusuf/WebRx-Site/docs/custom-bindings.md

 The function will be called with the following parameters:

-- <code>element</code>: The DOM element involved in this binding
+- **element**: The DOM element involved in this binding
-- <code>value</code>: This parameter will reflect the most recent value of all parameters passed to your binding.
+- **value**: This parameter will reflect the most recent value of all parameters passed to your binding.

   **Single Parameter**: If you've declared your binding with a single parameter like this: <code>data-bind="your-binding-name: foo"</code> or
   <code>data-bind="your-binding-name: 123"</code>, then <code>value</code> will be either a Javascript primitive such as <code>string</code>,